eannaoceallaigh/www/_posts/2023-05-22-deploy-oauth-proxy.md

     !/deploy/helm
 ```

-These manifests should deploy the Hello Kubernetes application and if you open the URL in your web browser, you should see something like this:
+These manifests should deploy the Hello Kubernetes application and if you open the URL (the host line in your ingress from above) in your web browser, you should see something like this:

 ![https://raw.githubusercontent.com/eannaoceallaigh/www/master/assets/images/hello-kubernetes.png](https://raw.githubusercontent.com/eannaoceallaigh/www/master/assets/images/hello-kubernetes.png)